Skip to main content

 Sociopathy

-If we pay attention, there are a few characters with some traits of sociopathy, but none goes as far as Alicia or Gandia.
+If we pay attention, there are a few characters with some traits of sociopathy, but none go as far as Alicia (Najwa Nimri) or Gandia.

 Alicia is a sociopath.
 Yet, if you ignore some of her actions, she is kind of fun.
-Her confession of Rio’s torture before the press was one of the high points of the season.
+Her confession of Rio’s (Miguel Herrán) torture before the press was one of the high points of the season.
 It made me laugh.
-Who of us never dreamed of unmasking the bad guys in front of everybody?
+Who among us has never dreamed of unmasking the bad guys in front of everybody?
 She fired in every possible direction.
 It was wonderful!

 I have this theory that she will eventually join the gang.
 Maybe the whole thing, aside from her husband’s death, was to make us more sympathetic towards her.
-Perhaps, it is a way for the viewers to accept her more quickly in the group.
+Perhaps it is a way for viewers to accept her more quickly into the group.

-Gandia, on the other side, is no fun at all.
-No doubt, he gave a new breath to this season, which the first episodes were a bit slow, but I hate him.
-The character itself was a good addition to the show, but some details made him not credible.
+Gandia (José Manuel Poga), on the other side, is no fun at all.
+No doubt, he gave this season new breath; the first episodes were a bit slow, but I hate him.
+The character himself was a good addition to the show, but some details made him seem unconvincing.
 Was he superhuman?

-One of the best things about this show, since the very beginning, was the characters’ depth.
+One of the best things about this show, from the very beginning, has been the characters’ depth.
 They were all believable; you could relate to their emotions and struggles.
-That was one of the treasures of the show.
+That was one of the show's treasures.
 This guy is the opposite of that.

 El magnífico